stephenbeckr/ML-theory-class/Lectures.md

 7. Ch 16: Kernel methods
 8. Ch 20: Neural Networks, expressive power, and new results about deep networks (2017–now)

-**Additional Topics** We will cover these as we have time (which we probably won't)
+<a name="additional"></a>**Additional Topics** We will cover these as we have time (which we probably won't)

 1. Ch 21: Online Learning
 2. Reinforcement learning (ch 17 in Mohri)
 3. Background on Information Theory (Appendix E in Mohri)
 4. Max Entropy (ch 12 in Mohri)
 5. Ch 22: Clustering (K-means, spectral clustering, information bottleneck)
+    - Probabilistic analysis a la [Arthur and Vassilvitskii's Kmeans++](https://theory.stanford.edu/~sergei/papers/kMeansPP-soda.pdf)
 6. Ch 7: Nonuniform Learnability
 7. Computational Complexity models (Turing Machines; see Scott Aaronson book)
 8. Ch 8: Computational Complexity of learning
-9. Ch 14: Stochastic Gradient Descent
+9. Ch 14: Stochastic Gradient Descent (*edit*: we usually cover this at least partially)
 10. More stats, e.g., Expectation Maximization
 10. Variational Inference, ELBO
 11. Information Theory, information bottleneck
-11. Generative Models (GANS, Variational AutoEncoders)
+11. Generative Models (GANS, Variational AutoEncoders, Diffusion Models)
 12. Equivariance and Invariance results; group theory
 13. Kernel methods in more detail; RKHS
 10. Recent papers from the literature